Hurricane Ian Swift Intervention

 Community Caretaking in Progress

-This is now a long-term operation, where we continue our mission with Community Caretaking.
-We are going into the community with teams of volunteers to muck out homes, tarp roofs, and remove trees and debris for those who can’t do it themselves.
-We have a fully functioning medical tent with volunteer rotating RNs, physicians, and social workers caring for people’s healthcare needs.
+This turned into a long-term operation, where we have continued our mission with Community Caretaking.
+We went into the community with teams of volunteers to muck out homes and tarp roofs and remove trees and debris for those who can’t do it themselves.
+We had a fully functioning medical tent with volunteer rotating RNs, physicians, and social workers caring for people’s healthcare needs.
 (There is so much contamination in the soil and water that a tiny scratch can become fatal.)
-We will also continue to distribute supplies into the communities through volunteer efforts by going directly to the people.

 These are people who have lost their livelihoods and transportation to work due to the storm.
 They are elderly people on fixed incomes who never expected to have to rebuild and can’t do it alone.
 They are families who didn’t have adequate safety nets such as savings and insurance to recover without community support.
-Without us, they would go without food and live in unsafe conditions, ultimately becoming the newly homeless in a region that is already overwhelmed with the challenges of recovery.
+Without us, they would go without food and live in unsafe conditions, ultimately becoming the newly homeless in a region that is already overwhelmed with recovery challenges.

 How You Can Help

-Our goal is to stay long-term in these communities affected by Hurricane Ian and bring back a sense of stability to people’s lives.
+Our goal is to stay long-term in communities affected by Hurricane Ian and restore stability to people’s lives.
 To do so, we need significant funding to continue our mission.
 We are truly bringing so much value in the aftermath of Hurricane Ian, and our work isn’t finished.
-We don’t want to pull out when there is still so much to do to get this community back on its feet.
+We continue to check on the most vulnerable of this disaster.
+We don’t want to leave them without a connection for assistance.